-- Permitted cladding materials include brick, stone masonry, stucco, fibre cement siding and high quality vinyl siding; - Other cladding materials will be reviewed for suitability and subject to design merit; - Houses are to be clad with a single predominant material, and may feature other materials as accents; - Special care and attention should be given to the design of elevations with material combinations, which will be reviewed on individual design merit with respect to: - Maintaining consistency of detail; - Respecting the integrity of a proposed architectural style (if applicable). - False-fronting is not permitted.
-The sides and rears of buildings shall be clad in the same single predominant material found on the front of the building; and - Material transitions occurring near the front corners should be returned to a natural or logical break point, such as a plane change or jog.
+- Houses are to be clad with a single predominant material, and may feature other materials as accents; - Special care and attention should be given to the design of elevations with material combinations, which will be reviewed on individual design merit with respect to: - Maintaining consistency of detail; - No false-fronting; - Respecting the integrity of a proposed architectural style (if applicable). - Material transitions occurring near the front corners should be returned to a natural or logical break point, such as a plane change or jog.
 Alternatively, a material transition could be permitted to occur at the front corner, where a suitable corner detail has been provided, and is subject to design merit.